-"I've had better days," Creigal shrugged.
-"Indeed, I'm feeling a bit of a fool."
+"Better days," Creigal shrugged.
+"Feelin' a bit of a fool."

-"We could be safe in Gaurring," Creigal said.
-"Vearing, Marik, Haddelton – the lot of 'em would still be alive."
+"We could be safe, in Gaurring," Creigal replied.
+"Vearing, Marik, Haddelton; the lot of 'em still with us."

 "Including Willem," Carringten noted.
 "And we might not be safe at all.
-I distinctly remember two botched assassinations in the halls of your own manse.
-Beside, it is a sad existence to beg for safety.
+I distinctly remember two botched assassinations in the halls of your own manse – and a number of dead guards that attended both."
+He shook his head.
+"Its a sad existence to beg for safety.
 Now at least we have adventure."

 "Is that what you call this?"
 Creigal asked.
 "And yet, you justify my position.
-We would not be here if I did not insist on it."
+We would not be here at all if I did not insist on it."

 "We would not be here if Humbert did not steal from you," Carringten noted.